pdeshpa3/ProCommerce/README.md

 # ProCommerce - An Amazon Clone

-Note: Website is deployed on heroku and a free tier is used.
+Note: Website is live and fully functioning, deployed on heroku and a free tier is used.
 As per heroku policy, images get deleted after 30 mins.
 So snapshots shared in Readme provide a more accurate view of the website. http://procommerce.herokuapp.com/